-The Woods is a narrative photo project exploring how I coped with the deep loneliness and isolation I felt as a child.
+The Woods is an (ongoing) photo project exploring how I coped with the deep loneliness and isolation I felt as a child.

 The Woods was shot in collaboration with my daughter at ages 10 and 11, using personal items saved from my childhood.
 Originally I began shooting a straightforward narrative about her childhood, but it became clear to me that I needed to reinterpret my own before I could let it go.
 The Woods evolved into an acceptance and reclaiming of my painful past history, by recreating, seeing, and then releasing remembered moments in time.
 I am moving beyond the hiding and isolation that once sustained me, toward engaging with others and finding my voice.